pivotal-cf/docs-pks/deploy-windows-workloads.hbs.md

 ## <a id='overview'></a>Overview

-In Tanzu Kubernetes Grid Integrated Edition, you can deploy Windows-based workloads to Kubernetes clusters on vSphere with NSX.
+In {{  vars.product }}, you can deploy Windows-based workloads to Kubernetes clusters on vSphere with NSX.
 Additionally, TKGI provides beta support for deploying Windows-based workloads to Kubernetes clusters on vSphere without NSX.